 It’s true that the Irish are famed story tellers.
 In the case of Saint Patrick, the patron saint of Ireland, the legend has been passed down so many times its hard to tell the man from the myth.
 Yup, even though there may be a St. Patrick’s parade in cities and towns all over the world, little is discussed about the man himself.
-Tenon Tours happily presents, 10 facts about St. Patrick.
-As an Ireland travel company , we assure you we only made up a wee little bit o’ the facts … or did we?
+Tenon Tours happily presents 10 facts about St. Patrick.
+As a boutique travel company that offers personalized tours to Ireland, we assure you we only made up a wee little bit o’ the facts … or did we?

 - St. Patrick wasn’t actually Irish.
 He was born to wealthy parents in Britain, of all places.

 - St. Patrick was kidnapped at the age of 16 and brought to Ireland.

 - His captors forced him to tend sheep in the mountainous Irish countryside.
 As you take an Ireland tour, just imagine how desolate and lonely it must have been for him.
 Remember, he was only 16 years old and used to a life of British wealth.
 (Cue violin.)

 - At about 22 or 23 years old, St. Patrick returns to Britain.
 Legend says he escaped on a pirate ship.
 Don’t worry, you most likely won’t encounter any pirates during your Ireland travel… unless maybe you imbibe a little too much during your time in local pubs.

 - After reuniting with his family, St. Patrick decides to dedicate himself to Christianity.
 He became a priest, a vigorous 16 years of study.

 St. Patrick returned to Ireland to convert the Irish to Christians.
 You will see notes that a ‘voice in his head’ told him to convert the people of Ireland.
 As with many patron saints, he was apparently spoken to by God.